lamini-ai/llm-operator/README.md

 ## LLM Operator framework
 Create your own operator!

-Build an LLM operator to intelligently plan, select, and invoke different functions in your application, ie. functions, APIs, or tools to use.
+Build an LLM operator to intelligently plan, select, and invoke different functions in your application.

 ```
 foodOperator = FoodDeliveryOperator()